yxisswu/SolarMHD-zh/README.md

 LANG: zh-CN

 This book has been published by SCIENCE PRESS (affiliated to CHINA SCIENCE PUBLISHING & MEDIA LTD.) in 2024.
-The current PDF edited by yangx is the version submitted to the publisher.
+The current PDF edited and compiled by yangx is the version submitted to the publisher.
 And the original scanned handwritten manuscript (written by Prof. MAO XinJie himself) is also provided for collection.